-To keep animals and families together, the Ontario SPCA and Humane Society has launched a new community support service for families without the means to take their animal to a local veterinarian for routine care.
+To keep animals and families together, the Ontario SPCA and Humane Society offers basic veterinary services in York Region and Barrie for families without the means to take their animal to a local veterinarian for routine care.
+The clinics provide:

 There may be a fee associated with these services that will be discussed at the time of booking.

-*Note: This clinic does not have the capacity to provide emergency care.
+*Note: These clinics do not have the capacity to provide emergency care.

 Fill out the online form here